-The long flowering season, lasting most of the year apart from the beginning of spring, has helped to maintain or even enhance this popularity.
-The ease of growing L. leonurus has ensured the transportation of the plant around the gardening world.
+The long flowering season, lasting most of the year apart from the beginning of spring, has helped to maintain or even enhance the plant's popularity.
+The ease of growing L. leonurus has ensured its introduction in many parts of the gardening world.

-A variety of traditional medicinal uses, including the treatment of fevers, snakebite, headaches and dysentery have made the plant known even more widely.
+A variety of traditional medicinal uses, including the treatment of fevers, snakebite, headaches and dysentery have been recorded.

 And then there are the induced mind states achieved from smoking the leaves of certain plants!
 Whoever the practical joker was that burdened Leonotis with the wild dagga name may have added misplaced admiration for the plant.